StemhubSmarthome/codesmine-docs-en/docs/smartHomeIoT/case01.md

 <HR>
 <span id="subtitle">What is a Smart Light Bulb?</span><P>

+Smart light bulb is a smart light bulb that helps automation and saving electricity.
+When there is people coming in, the bulb will be turned on automatically.
 People always forget to turn off the light when he/she leave.
-Smart light bulb is a light bulb that turns on and off automatically depending on the presence of people around the environment.
-If it detects no motion for more than like 10 mins, it turns off automatically.
-Deploying it in home toilets can help save electricity. <P>
+After 10 mins, if there are no any motions inside the room, it will close the LED to save energy. <P>

 <span id="subtitle">Smart Saving Light Bulb operation</span><P>